Physics-of-Data/obsidian-editor/docs/BUGS.md

 ## Bug #1: Missing Backup Functionality

 ### Problem
-The script did not create backups of markdown files before modifying them, risking data loss if something went wrong during processing.
+The script did not create backups of markdown files before modifying them, risking data loss if something went wrong during processing. `obseditor` will change spaces in the filename by "%20", to make it compatible between markdown editors like Typora and Obsidian.

 ### Solution
 Added automatic backup creation before any modifications: